ApraUtah/.github/profile/README.md

 Why does this exist?

-Some things - especially code snippets and files - work really well when hosted on Github.
-The idea is that Apra Utah's presence on GitHub is just another resource that may be helpful as you explore technical solutions to every-day prospect development obstacles, and also a technical playground for building new tools!
+GitHub is a great platform for sharing code snippets, files, and collaborative projects.
+Apra Utah's presence here is meant to be a helpful resource for tackling common prospect development challenges, while also serving as a technical playground for building and experimenting with new tools.

-In a world where vendors are constantly increasing prices, creating open-source tools that even the most humble non-profit volunteer prospect researcher at a shoestring-budget non-profit can benefit from!
+In an environment where vendor costs continue to rise, open-source solutions can empower even the most budget-conscious nonprofit professionals and volunteer researchers.

-Hopefully, this expands beyond our little regional professional association.
-It would be amazing to have other Apra chapters collaborating on Github!
+We hope this effort grows beyond our regional chapter—imagine the potential of Apra chapters collaborating across GitHub!